nightshift-habits/qualtive-client-web/README.md

 qualtive.present("my-company/my-question", {
   title: "Leave feedback",
-  questionTitle: "What do you think about our new design?",
   supportURL: "https://link-to-your-customer-service/", // If present, this will show a link to your customer support.
   locale: "en-US", // Optional.
 The language and formatting to use.
 Defaults to the device default.
 })